Find your Hip Shape first...

 The skirt on the left is cut for CURVED HIPS - the waist is neat and the darts are long and deep.

-This cut means that the widest part of the skirt is at thigh level - anything from 7 - 10 inches below the waist - just about at the top of her left hand.
+The widest part is at thigh level (7 to 10 inches below the waist) just about at the top of her left hand.

-If a straight hip shape wears this skirt, there will be excess fabric on the thighs, giving the appearance of 'jodpurs'.
+If a straight hip shape wears this skirt, there is excess fabric on the thighs, giving the appearance of 'jodpurs'.